-When we look at investment markets, investment in property has a strong reputation for delivering stability, alongside excellent rental and capital growth returns over the long term.
-As a market the property sector has also delivered significantly less price fluctuation than other asset-classes.
+When we at LBRE look at various investment markets, investment in property has a strong reputation for delivering stability, alongside excellent rental and capital growth returns over the long term.
+The property sector, as a market, has also delivered significantly less price fluctuation compared to other asset classes.
 The stability of real estate means it is often the preferred asset class for building stable wealth.

-Diversification should be at the heart of building any investment portfolio, but property is often neglected by financial advisers.
-However, property can deliver superior returns and lower volatility than the equity markets.
+Diversification should be at the heart of building any investment portfolio, however, property is often neglected by financial advisers.
+Property can deliver superior returns and lower volatility than the equity markets.
 Property can also be used to lower the risk of other investments when considering a combined portfolio.

-Most property investments can be structured in a way to take advantage of tax benefits that would not be available for other investment vehicles, further strengthening the ability to maximise the potential of your available capital.
-For example, we often advise clients on the benefits of investing in a company structure to maximise tax efficiency.
+Most property investments can be structured in a way that takes advantage of tax benefits that would not be available for other investment vehicles, further strengthening the ability to maximise the potential of your available capital.
+For example, we often advise clients on the benefits of investing in a company structure in order to maximise tax efficiency.